 In 1897, the Eastville workhouse and several of the parishes in the Barton Regis Union were taken over by Bristol which was reconstituted as a single Poor Law Parish.

 The Southmead Workhouse

 In 1900-2, the reduced Barton Regis Union built a new workhouse at Southmead, intended to house 110 inmates plus 24 casuals.
-Its official foundation stone was unveiled on the 18th September 1900 by the Duchess of Beaufort.
+Its official foundation stone was unveiled on 18 September 1900 by the Duchess of Beaufort.
 Exactly two years later, on 18 September 1902, the completed building was formally opened by Sir John Dorington, M.P.
 The first inmates moved in two weeks later.